niktill/natural20/README.md

-## Natural 20
+## Natural20

-Natural 20 is a Battle Tracker to be used for Dungeons & Dragons or other table-top RPGs.
+Natural20 is a battle tracker to be used for Dungeons & Dragons or other table-top RPGs.
 Natural 20 will help you track your RPG battle scenarios while maintaing factors such as initiative, turn order, health, armour class and more!

-## How to start Natural 20
+## How to access Natural20

-Natural 20 URL (please allow time for it to load on start up):
+Natural20 can be accessed via this url:

 https://natural20battletracker.web.app/